What I’m about to say WILL get me in trouble with many copywriters.

 But over the last several years, I’ve noticed most copywriters are completely ignorant of the craft at the street level.
 They have all the book smarts and can recite you Claude Hopkins chapter by chapter and verse by verse.
 But they don’t have much real world experience that sometimes contradicts what even the best old school masters taught.
 Instead, they drink a little bit too much of ye olde goo-roo koolaid (copywriters are notoriously naive and blindly follow anyone with a “rockstar” like following) and now think they know it all.

-Just read any forums where they hang out.
+Just read any sites where they hang out.

 Pay attention to what they think is important.